RyanSieglerKX/tutorials/KDB-X/Modules/kurl_REST.md

 **What you'll learn:**
 - How to use KURL for HTTP requests (public and authenticated)
 - Working with GCP buckets using OAuth2 authentication
-- Creating RESTful APIs that expose kdb+ functions
+- Creating RESTful APIs that expose KDB-X functions
-- Best practices for API design and testing

 **See the docs:**
 - [kurl](https://docs.kx.com/latest/kdb-x/integrations/kurl.htm)